ksamuel/postscriptum/README.rst

     @watch.on_finish() # don't forget the parenthesis !
     def _(context):
-        print("When the program finish, no matter the reason.")
+        print("When the program finishes, no matter the reason.")

     @watch.on_terminate()
-    def _(context):  # context contains the signal that lead to termination print("When the user terminate the program.
+    def _(context):  # context contains the signal that lead to termination print("When the user terminates the program.
 E.G: Ctrl + C, kill -9, etc.")

     @watch.on_crash()
     def _(context): # context contains the exception and traceback